rapka/polemics-md/content/essays/catgirl-research-research.md

 Nvidia's [GPU Technology Conference (GTC)](https://www.nvidia.com/gtc/) for artificial intelligence was held last March.
 There were some protestors outside the event this year, holding signs arguing against the regulation of AI and while repeating their one demand: **"ACCELERATE CATGIRL RESEARCH"**.

 When I saw this, I absolutely needed to figure out just what in tarnation was going on with this protest[^1].
 I've managed to find a couple of answers, but boy oh boy does this story get *weird*.
-### ImgnAI
+### ImgnAI: ### the crypto-based catgirl-focused AI company behind the protest

 ![promotional image of "Naifu" from ImgnAI's website](../images/catgirl-research-research/naifu.png)

-It didn't take long to find out who was behind the protest.
-Some searching for "catgirl research" on Twitter reveals that an AI startup called [ImgnAI](https:///app.imgnai.com) was its originator, with the company's account posting [several](https://twitter.com/imgn_ai/status/1769826150610559036) [videos](https://twitter.com/imgn_ai/status/1769791182270333067)  of the protest.
-A search for "accelerate catgirl research" on Google Images also gives results for the [t-shirts](https://oratee.com/campaign/accelerate-imgnai-catgirl-research-t-shirt) worn by the protestors that have imgnAI's name visible.
+It didn't take long to find out who was behind this stunt.
+Some searching for "catgirl research" on Twitter reveals that an AI startup called [ImgnAI](https:///app.imgnai.com) was its organizer, with the company's account posting [several](https://twitter.com/imgn_ai/status/1769826150610559036) [videos](https://twitter.com/imgn_ai/status/1769791182270333067)  of the protest.
+A search for "accelerate catgirl research" on Google Images also gives results for the [t-shirts](https://oratee.com/campaign/accelerate-imgnai-catgirl-research-t-shirt) worn by the protestors that have ImgnAI's name visible.

 ![Image of ImgnAI's branded "Accelerate Catgirl Research" t-shirt](../images/catgirl-research-research/imgnai-shirt.jpg)

-In addition to their generative AI crypto scheme, imgnAI has another product: a girlfriend chatbot named [Naifu](https://imgnai.com/naifu-early-access/).
+In addition to their [generative AI crypto scheme](https://imgnai.com/token/), imgnAI has another product in the works: a girlfriend chatbot named [Naifu](https://imgnai.com/naifu-early-access/).
 ImgnAI claims that Naifu is "largely uncensored", allowing the user to "roleplay, discuss taboo topics, and explore the limits of your imagination" - it's unclear exactly what these taboo topics are, but one testimonial[^2] claims that Naifu "opened their eyes to vast government conspiracies".

 ![Screenshot of the Naifu website containing a testimonial for "Ren" about how Naifu "opened his eye to vast government conspiracies".
 There's a call to action for users to request an invite that says "what are you waiting for, anon?"](../images/catgirl-research-research/naifu-testimonial.png)